DP William Ruto Ridiculed After "Deep State" Blocks Uganda Trip

 Deputy President William Ruto was on Monday left with egg on his face after he was abruptly stopped from flying to Uganda.

-The DP was scheduled to fly to Entebbe accompanied by a seven-man entourage comprising of his close political allies such as Kapseret MP Oscar Sudi, and businessmen David Lagat, Harun Ayoin, David Muge, Simon Mogun and Nelson Kisalit.
+The DP was scheduled to fly to Entebbe accompanied by a seven-man entourage comprising of his close political allies such as Kapseret MP Oscar Sudi, and businessmen David Lagat, Harun Aydin, David Muge, Simon Mogun and Nelson Kisalit.

 A flight manifest from Phoenix Aviation shows they were to use a private jet; a Cessna 560XL, on flight number Jadestar 12.